huiyang-yi/Awesome-Causality-and-ML-Papers/README.md

 # Awesome-Causality-and-ML-Papers
-关于causal discovery, machine learning, causal representation learning等方向的论文阅读笔记和ppt总结
+This is a repository for organizing articles related to causal discovery, machine learning, and causal representation learning.
+Most papers are linked to **my reading notes** and **my powerpoint summaries**.